 A short walk from my apartment, and just off the corner of the Old Town Market, you will find this cute little traditional Polish food restaurant, Gospoda Kwiaty Polskie.
 According to their website, they are 50 steps away from the Barbican Gates.

 The Pierogi here are to die for, full of flavour and cooked fresh.
 I wish I had ordered a few more dishes here, as everything they were bringing out looked incredible.
 Plus, at the time of my visit, I was the only foreigner here; it was full of Poles, so the food must be good!
 Just what I like to see.
 Address: Wąski Dunaj 4/6/8, 00-256.

 MORE TRADITIONAL EATS

-Zapiecek have a number of restaurants in Warsaw and a handful in other areas of Poland.
+Zapiecek has a number of restaurants in Warsaw and a handful in other areas of Poland.
 Being a chain, I wasn’t sure how the food would be, but the reviews looked good, so I gave them a try.
-I was very impressed, I opted for some Goulash with a potato pancake here and it was super tasty.
+I was very impressed.
+I opted for some Goulash with a potato pancake here and it was super tasty.

 MORE PLACES TO VISIT IN POLAND

 Looking for some more inspiration for a trip to Poland?